Uzi Shalev

-Uzi Shalev (עוזי שלו; born July 3, 1961) is an Israeli bassoonist.
-Since 1987 he is assistant principal bassoonist with Israel Philharmonic Orchestra (IPO).
+Uzi Shalev (עוזי שלו; born 3 July 1961) is an Israeli bassoonist.
+Since 1987, he has been the assistant principal bassoonist for the Israel Philharmonic Orchestra (IPO).

 Early life

-On July 3, 1961, Shalev was born as Uzi Shalev in Kibbutz Ein-Dor, Israel.
-Son of Rafi and Ahuva Shalev.
+Shalev was born on 3 July 1961 in a kibbutz in Ein Dor, Israel, the son of Rafi and Ahuva Shalev.

-Education

-Shalev studied the bassoon with Sara Tzur, Zeev Dorman, Walter Meroz and Mordechai Rechtman.

-Upon completion of his military service in the IDF as an officer, he continued his studies at the Juilliard School in New York.
+He studied the bassoon with Sara Tzur, Zeev Dorman, Walter Meroz and Mordechai Rechtman.
+Upon completion of his regular military service in the Israel Defense Forces (IDF) as an officer, he continued his studies at the Juilliard School in New York.

 Career

-Since 1987, Shalev has been assistant principal bassoonist of the Israel Philharmonic Orchestra.
+Since 1987, Shalev has been the assistant principal bassoonist of the Israel Philharmonic Orchestra (IPO).

-As first chair bassoonist with the IPO, Shalev has toured many of the major cities of North America, South America, Europe, the Far East and Australia, under the baton of Maestro Zubin Mehta, Maestro Lorin Maazel, Maestro Kurt Mazur, Maestro Gustavo Dudamel, Maestro Lahav Shani and other conductors.
+As first chair bassoonist with the IPO, Shalev has toured many major cities in North America, South America, Europe, Asia and Australia, under the baton of maestros Zubin Mehta, Lorin Maazel, Kurt Mazur, Gustavo Dudamel and Lahav Shani, and other conductors.

-Uzi Shalev is an active musician, who appears regularly with various chamber ensembles and performs as soloist with different orchestras, including the IPO.
+Shalev is an active musician who appears regularly with various chamber ensembles and performs as soloist with orchestras, including the IPO.